Skip to Content

 User Activity Date

-User N. Syrotiuk has updated Integrating Petrophysical, Geological and Geomechanical Modelling to Assess Stress States, Overpressure Development and Compartmentalisation Adjacent to a Salt Wall, Gulf of Mexico [dataset] over 1 year ago
+User N. Syrotiuk has updated Integrating Petrophysical, Geological and Geomechanical Modelling to Assess Stress States, Overpressure Development and Compartmentalisation Adjacent to a Salt Wall, Gulf of Mexico [dataset] about 2 years ago

-User N. Syrotiuk has updated Integrating Petrophysical, Geological and Geomechanical Modelling to Assess Stress States, Overpressure Development and Compartmentalisation Adjacent to a Salt Wall, Gulf of Mexico [dataset] over 1 year ago
+User N. Syrotiuk has updated Integrating Petrophysical, Geological and Geomechanical Modelling to Assess Stress States, Overpressure Development and Compartmentalisation Adjacent to a Salt Wall, Gulf of Mexico [dataset] about 2 years ago

-User N. Syrotiuk has updated Integrating Petrophysical, Geological and Geomechanical Modelling to Assess Stress States, Overpressure Development and Compartmentalisation Adjacent to a Salt Wall, Gulf of Mexico [dataset] over 1 year ago
+User N. Syrotiuk has updated Integrating Petrophysical, Geological and Geomechanical Modelling to Assess Stress States, Overpressure Development and Compartmentalisation Adjacent to a Salt Wall, Gulf of Mexico [dataset] about 2 years ago